 OCSNCOE comment: Review build/constructed date to determine if the revised footnote applies to a particular MODU.
-23 Same as previous footnote.
+Same as previous footnote.

-9.2.8 Bulkheads, linings and ceilings may have combustible veneers provided that the thickness of such veneers should not exceed 2 mm within any space other than corridors, stairway enclosures and control stations where the thickness should not exceed 1.5 mm.
-Alternatively, veneers which have a calorific value not exceeding 45 mJ/m2 of the area for the thickness used may be accepted by the Administration, irrespective of the thickness of those veneers.

-9.2.9 Primary deck coverings, if applied, should be of approved material which will not readily ignite, or give rise to toxic or explosive hazards at elevated temperatures.24

-9.2.10 Paints, varnishes and other finishes used on exposed interior surfaces should not offer an undue fire hazard in the judgement of the Administration and should not be capable of producing excessive quantities of smoke.

-9.2.11 Ventilation ducts should be of non-combustible material.
-Short ducts, however, not generally exceeding 2 min length and with a cross-sectional area not exceeding 0.02 m2 need not be non-combustible, subject to the following conditions:

-- .1 these ducts should be of a material which, in the opinion of the Administration, has a low fire risk; - .2 they may only be used at the end of the ventilation device; - .3 they should not be situated less than 600 mm, measured along the duct, from where it penetrates any "A" or "B" class division including continuous "B" class ceilings.

-9.2.12 Where ventilation ducts with a cross-sectional area exceeding m2 pass through class "A" bulkheads or decks, the opening should be lined with a steel sheet sleeve unless the ducts passing through the bulkheads or decks are of steel in the vicinity of penetrations through the deck or bulkhead; the ducts and sleeves at such places should comply with the following:

-.1 The ducts or sleeves should have a thickness of at least 3 mm and a length of at least 900 mm.
+- 9.2.8 Bulkheads, linings and ceilings may have combustible veneers provided that the thickness of such veneers should not exceed 2 mm within any space other than corridors, stairway enclosures and control stations where the thickness should not exceed 1.5 mm.
+Alternatively, veneers which have a calorific value not exceeding 45 mJ/m2 of the area for the thickness used may be accepted by the Administration, irrespective of the thickness of those veneers. - 9.2.9 Primary deck coverings, if applied, should be of approved material which will not readily ignite, or give rise to toxic or explosive hazards at elevated temperatures. - 9.2.10 Paints, varnishes and other finishes used on exposed interior surfaces should not offer an undue fire hazard in the judgement of the Administration and should not be capable of producing excessive quantities of smoke. - 9.2.11 Ventilation ducts should be of non-combustible material.
+Short ducts, however, not generally exceeding 2 min length and with a cross-sectional area not exceeding 0.02 m2 need not be non-combustible, subject to the following conditions: - .1 these ducts should be of a material which, in the opinion of the Administration, has a low fire risk; - .2 they may only be used at the end of the ventilation device; - .3 they should not be situated less than 600 mm, measured along the duct, from where it penetrates any "A" or "B" class division including continuous "B" class ceilings. - 9.2.12 Where ventilation ducts with a cross-sectional area exceeding m pass through class "A" bulkheads or decks, the opening should be lined with a steel sheet sleeve unless the ducts passing through the bulkheads or decks are of steel in the vicinity of penetrations through the deck or bulkhead; the ducts and sleeves at such places should comply with the following: - .1 The ducts or sleeves should have a thickness of at least 3 mm and a length of at least 900 mm.
 When passing through bulkheads, this length should be divided preferably into 450 mm on each side of the bulkhead.
 These ducts, or sleeves lining such ducts, should be provided with fire insulation.
 The insulation should have at least the same fire integrity as the bulkhead or deck through which the duct passes.
 Equivalent penetration protection may be provided to the satisfaction of the Administration.

-24 Reference is made to the Improved provisional guidelines on test procedures for primary deck coverings, adopted by the Organization by resolution A.214(VII).